-Currently celebrating its 125th anniversary and distributed nationally, Shasta® is recognized to be a bottling industry pioneer and innovator.
+More than 125 years old and distributed nationally, Shasta® is recognized as a bottling industry pioneer and innovator.
 As our largest volume brand, Shasta features multiple flavors, including products targeted to the growing Hispanic and other ethnic markets, and continues to earn consumer loyalty by delivering value, convenience and such unique tastes as California Dreamin', Very Cherry Twist and Fiesta Punch.
-Commemorating Shasta's 125 years and origin as a Sparkling Water Company, a new theme is in development showcasing Shasta's classic flavors in an unsweetened zero calorie refreshing Sparkling Water concept.
-More than 100 years old, Faygo® products are primarily distributed east of the Mississippi River and include numerous unique flavors including RedPop®, Moon Mist®, Rock'n'Rye® and newly introduced Cotton Candy.
+Honoring its origin as a sparkling water company, Shasta will soon introduce a new theme featuring Shasta's classic flavors in an unsweetened, zero-calorie, refreshing sparkling water concept.

+More than 100 years old, Faygo® products are primarily distributed east of the Mississippi River and include numerous unique flavors including RedPop®, Moon Mist®, and Rock'n'Rye®.
 We also produce and market Ritz® soft drinks and seltzers, primarily in the southeastern U.S., distribute Big Shot® in New Orleans and surrounding areas, and offer St. Nick's® soft drinks during the holiday season.
-During recent years, we reformulated many of our brands to reduce the caloric content while still preserving their time tested flavor profiles.
+During recent years, we reformulated many of our brands to reduce the caloric content while still preserving their time-tested flavor profiles.